Record Linkage Software: Connecting Records Without Shared Identifiers

 What Is Privacy-Preserving Record Linkage (PPRL)?

-Privacy-preserving record linkage enables two organizations to link records about the same individuals without either organization sharing the underlying PII with the other.
-PPRL techniques include Bloom filter encoding (hashing identifiers into bit arrays that can be compared without revealing the original values), secure multi-party computation, and trusted third-party linkage services.
+Privacy-preserving record linkage lets two organizations link records about the same individuals without either organization sharing the underlying PII with the other.
+The main techniques are:

 PPRL is increasingly important for healthcare research (linking hospital records across health systems), government inter-agency programs (connecting tax and benefits records), and cross-organizational data sharing where privacy regulations prohibit direct PII exchange.
-For organizations using MatchLogic's on-premise architecture, PPRL can be implemented by running the matching engine on both organizations' data within a controlled, audited environment.
+For organizations running database matching software on MatchLogic's on-premise architecture, PPRL can be implemented by running the matching engine against both organizations' data inside a controlled, audited environment.

 What Should You Look For in Record Linkage Software?

-Fellegi-Sunter Implementation: Does the tool implement the full Fellegi-Sunter probabilistic model with configurable m/u probabilities, field weights, and three-way classification (match, non-match, possible)?
+• Fellegi-Sunter implementation: does the tool implement the full probabilistic model with configurable m/u probabilities, field weights, and three-way classification (match, non-match, possible)?

-Blocking for Scale: Does it provide multi-pass blocking to make probabilistic comparison computationally feasible at millions of records?
+• Blocking for scale: does it provide multi-pass blocking so probabilistic comparison stays computationally feasible at millions of records?

-Audit Trail: Does it log the weights, scores, and threshold classification for every record pair?
-Government and healthcare record linkage programs require full auditability.
+• Audit trail: does it log the weights, scores, and threshold classification for every record pair?
+Government and healthcare programs require full auditability.

-On-Premise Deployment: Record linkage operates on the most sensitive identifiers in your data (names, DOBs, SSN fragments).
-On-premise processing is essential for HIPAA, GDPR, and government data handling requirements.
+• On-premise deployment: record linkage operates on the most sensitive identifiers in your data (names, DOBs, SSN fragments), so on-premise processing is essential for HIPAA, GDPR, and government data handling requirements.

 MatchLogic provides probabilistic record linkage within a unified on-premise platform: Fellegi-Sunter scoring with configurable field weights, multi-pass blocking for enterprise scale, integrated name and address standardization, and complete audit trails for every linkage decision.
-For a technical breakdown of the underlying matching techniques, see our algorithm guide.
+The same engine handles the broader fuzzy matching software workload, so record linkage and general matching can share one pipeline rather than living in separate tools.

 Frequently Asked Questions